renancr176/jQuery-Dynamic-List/README.md

   - rowClass: Inform the class name that identify rows (default - list-row)
   - orderInsert: Method to insert new row, there are two options, prepend or append (default - append)
   - autoClearNewRow: Clear the new row insputs and select the first option of a select (default - false)
-  - clearMethod: User function responsable for set the default of the new cloned row (default - null)
+  - clearMethod: User function responsable for set the default of the new cloned row (default - null or callback(newRow))
   - btnAdd: User function responsable to clone and insert the new row (default - null)
   - btnRemove: User function responsable to remove the row (default - null)